microburg/Building-and-Securing-a-Small-Network/README.md

 - **Domain Name**: `systememail.com`

 #### Features:
-- Supports sending and receiving internal mail within the campus network
+- Supports sending and receiving internal mail within the network
 - Connected to DNS for name resolution
 - Accessible from multiple VLANs while protected by ACLs

-This setup simulates a realistic enterprise or educational environment where internal communication is securely managed without depending on external mail services.
+This setup simulates a realistic enterprise environment where internal communication is securely managed without depending on external mail services.